Our step-by-step guide, How To Grow Pawpaw Trees, will teach you how to produce your own pawpaw fruit, starting from seed or sapling.

 Option 2: Buy young pawpaw saplings

-- Cons: more expensive.
+- Cons: More expensive.

 No matter how you choose to grow your pawpaws, note that you’ll need at least two genetically distinct trees growing in close proximity in order to get fruit.
 Pawpaw trees are typically NOT self-fertile, so a single pawpaw tree will not set fruit.
-(Note: Some bred pawpaw varieties are supposed to be self-fertile.)
+(Caveat: Some bred pawpaw varieties are supposed to be self-fertile.)

 Can you dig up and transplant wild pawpaw saplings?

-When foraging for morel mushrooms in early spring, we often encounter flood plains full of pawpaw trees just starting to flower.
+When foraging for morel mushrooms in early spring, we often encounter floodplains full of pawpaw trees just starting to flower.

-While it’s tempting to try to dig up a few of the younger pawpaw pawpaw saplings to plant in our yard, the reality is that our efforts would likely end up killing the tree.
+While it’s tempting to try to dig up a few of the younger pawpaw saplings to plant in our yard, the reality is that our efforts would likely end up killing the tree.